Penn Summer Abroad Tuition and Fees

 Visiting students should apply for financial aid from their home university.

-Penn undergraduates who currently receive financial aid are also eligible to apply for a Summer Abroad Fellowship.
+Penn undergraduates who currently receive financial aid are also eligible to apply for the Summer Abroad Fellowship.

-Withdrawal is defined here as leaving the program rather than dropping a course within the program and adding another course to maintain enrollment requirements.
+Withdrawal is defined as leaving the program as opposed to dropping a course within the program and adding another course to maintain enrollment requirements.

 Penn Summer Abroad, in consultation with the University of Pennsylvania officials as well as other authorities domestically and abroad, reserves the right to cancel or modify the program at any time.
 Penn Summer Abroad will provide participants with as much advance notice as reasonable under the circumstances.
 Any decision regarding refunds and course grades in such a situation will determined by Penn Summer Abroad with consideration to the timing of the cancellation.